Millennium Challenge 2002

 Missile Defense Advocacy Alliance (MDAA) says the CM-302 uses a combination of inertial and satellite guidance and can perform evasive maneuvers, complicating interception.
 It mentions that these capabilities – supersonic flight and evasive maneuvers – make it well-suited for anti-access/area-denial (A2/AD) roles against high-value naval targets such as aircraft carriers.

-Iran is a creative and highly dangerous adversary, defending their nation against a powerful enemy.
+The Iranians are creative and highly dangerous adversaries, defending their nation against a powerful enemy.
 They should not be underestimated.
 The damage that the Iranians can do to the world economy by disrupting shipping could be serious, and the potential for a spreading regional and even a global conflict continues to grow.